SomeBoringNerd/SomeBoringNerd/README.md

 ## Hello !
-I'm SomeBoringNerd a curious modder that make video games, websites and minecraft related stuff (mostly mods and plugins).
+I'm SomeBoringNerd, a curious modder that make video games, websites and minecraft related stuff (mostly mods and plugins).<br>
+I'm the head of the FeurGroup's research and development's departement with FeurApi, FeurBot and WaifuHax as my mains projects.<br>
+I'm also making a video game.<br>
 <br><br>
 <br>
 <a href="https://github.com/anuraghazra/github-readme-stats">